africanmoose/digitalgarden/src/site/notes/4x - Reading/41 Books/41.02 Book reviews/How to Take Smart Notes - One Simple Technique to Boost Writing Learning and Thinking - Sonke Ahrens.md

 ---
-{"dg-publish":true,"permalink":"/4x - Reading/41 Books/41.02 Book reviews/How to Take Smart Notes - One Simple Technique to Boost Writing Learning and Thinking - Sonke Ahrens/","title":"How to Take Smart Notes: One Simple Technique to Boost Writing, Learning and Thinking – for Students, Academics and Nonfiction Book Writers","noteIcon":""}
+{"dg-publish":true,"permalink":"/4x - Reading/41 Books/41.02 Book reviews/How to Take Smart Notes - One Simple Technique to Boost Writing Learning and Thinking - Sonke Ahrens/","title":"How to Take Smart Notes - One Simple Technique to Boost Writing Learning and Thinking - Sonke Ahrens","noteIcon":""}
 ---